OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-4.md

 base:classloader_total_loaded_class_count 10616
 ...
 ```
 This doesn't contain the metrics you added because the service hasn't been called and so no application metrics have been recorded.

-Use curl to `POST` some json to the application in order to generate some metircs by brewing a coffee.
+Open a new terminal and use curl to `POST` some json to the application in order to generate some metircs by brewing a coffee.

 ```
 curl --header "Content-Type: application/json" \